fossMeDaddy/dbdaddy/README.md

 ```

 having doubts about installing a random binary from the internet? here's a remark from the author that might help:
-> i am a recovering dev (recovering from js fatigue), used to write js for a living (soydev), barely capable of writing software that works,
+> i am a recovering dev (recovering from js fatigue), used to write js for a living (soydev).
+> I am barely capable of writing software that works,
 > you really think I can bypass your anti-virus, steal your information AND get away with it?
 >
 > trust me bro.